What to Store in Upper and Lower Kitchen Cabinets

 Do things get lost in your kitchen cabinets?
 Do plastic storage containers and lids fall out when you open a cabinet door?
 If so, then these tips are for you.
+An organized life is right around the corner.

 Many customers complain that spice storage is the biggest problem in their kitchen cabinets.
 Those spices used less frequently can be stored in a cool, dark cabinet, away from the stovetop.
 Spices used most frequently can be stored on a countertop spice rack.